Le Grand Kallé: Death

-Although largely overlooked in his home country, Kabasele received support from President Mobutu Sese Seko, who arranged for him to undergo medical treatment in Paris.
-After returning to Kinshasa, he survived for several months, but a relapse ultimately proved fatal following a period of neglect.
-Kabasele died in a hospital in Paris on 11 February 1983 and was later laid to rest on 14 February 1983 at the Gombe cemetery.
+In 1980, Kabasele became seriously ill and "narrowly escaped death".
+Although his condition drew limited attention domestically, President Mobutu Sese Seko intervened by providing a donation of 50,000 French francs.
+He was transferred to a hospital in Paris, where he underwent treatment and gradually recovered over the following two years.
+From 1–5 February 1983, Kinshasa hosted the first International Symposium of African Music (Symposium international de musique africaine; SIMAF), during which veteran Congolese musicians were invited to perform at the studios of Radio Télévision nationale congolaise (RTNC), now known as Studio Mama Angebi, including Nico Kasanda and Lucie Eyenga.
+One week later, on 11 February 1983, Kabasele died in Kinshasa and was later laid to rest on 14 February 1983 at the Gombe cemetery.
 Musicians from both sides of the Congo paid tribute to his memory.

 Personal life

+Family

-Joseph Kabasele was the father of seven children—three sons and four daughters—of whom two daughters and one son passed away before him.
+Joseph Kabasele was the father of seven children, three sons and four daughters, of whom two daughters and one son passed away before him.
 He was also a grandfather to 17 grandchildren and eight great-grandchildren.
 Known for keeping his family life private, he seldom involved his family in his career, though he occasionally referenced them in his songs.
 In an interview documented by E-Journal Kinshasa, his son Nono Kabasele described him as a devoted father who "truly spoiled" his children and expressed genuine love and care for them.
-With his wife Catherine Kallé Katho, he had four children: the eldest son, a pair of twins (a boy and a girl), and one other child.
+With his wife Catherine Kallé Katho, whom he married in 1963, he had four children: the eldest son, a pair of twins (a boy and a girl), and one other child.
 Another daughter named Tyty, like her twin sister, was born to Mama Kapinga, who was the mother of singer Gina Efonge's wife.
-Kabasele also expressed his affection for Catherine through his music, dedicating the song "Kallé Kato" to her.
+Kabasele also expressed his affection for Catherine through his music and dedicated the song "Kallé Kato" to her.

+Personality

+Kabasele was described by Congolese scholar Augustin Tshonga Onyumbe as a "tenacious and stubborn" who recognized early that his destiny lay in his voice and in music.
+His elder sister recalled that his family initially criticized his decision to pursue music, yet Kabasele persisted despite repeated reproaches and, through perseverance, eventually made a name for himself.
+Though he appeared reserved because of a slight stammer, he was, as Tshonga noted, "jovial, lively, and humorous", and the stammer disappeared entirely when he sang.

+According to Nico Kasanda, some people perceived Kabasele as arrogant, but he believed this was simply a sense of pride.
+In an era when musicianship was often dismissed as a profession for social outcasts, Kabasele's posture, presence, and intellectual demeanor could easily be misinterpreted.
+His overriding concern was to maintain dignity in all circumstances, through his appearance, speech, and conduct, and he demanded the same standards from his musicians, on stage and in private life.
+While he had strengths and weaknesses, he was especially known for his sociability and generosity.